 Dava has worked in both narrative & nonfiction film for over 20 years, with an emphasis on music and comedy.
 Dava’s other music docs include the Grammy®-nominated blues & civil rights film Two Trains Runnin' that she produced and edited for director Sam Pollard, the 3D rave documentary Under the Electric Sky (Sundance 2014) and an American Masters film about Merle Haggard.
-She is a 2016 Sundance Fellow.
+She is a 2016 Sundance Fellow and a member of American Cinema Editors (ACE).

 Dava began her work in features as an Editorial Assistant for Steven Soderbergh’s Solaris and on his segment of the film Eros.
 She went on to do Additional Editing for the comedy Puccini for Beginners, in competition at Sundance in 2006, and she was the Editor of the feature film Benji: Off the Leash, directed by the creator of the original Benji franchise.